What Is Creosote?

 Reduced heat output or difficulty maintaining a flame, even with good quality wood.

+Notice Any of These Signs?
 Don't wait for the problem to worsen.
 Early intervention can prevent dangerous chimney fires and costly damage.

 Emergency callouts available